Last Updated: March 06, 2025

 If you receive a letter that violates any of these, you may have a case to sue the collection agency.
 Make sure you keep a written record of all letters, emails, or phone calls.
 You may have to speak to an attorney in order to stop harassing behavior.
 Use certified mail when dealing with debt collectors.

-If you are in debt, you may receive a demand to pay document.
+If you are in debt, you may receive a demand letter to pay.
 If you decide not to answer it, you may receive a summons and complaint from the courts.
 Whatever you do, do not ignore them.
 The courts do not look favorably on people who fail to show up and this could even become a criminal case.
+Engaging in the settlement negotiation process early, whether on your own or with the help of a debt resolution company like Pacific Debt, can often lead to more favorable outcomes.
+Successful settlement negotiations can help you avoid court proceedings altogether and prevent potential lost income from judgments and wage garnishments.

 DISCLAIMER: We are not lawyers and are not giving legal advice.
 We strongly recommend speaking to a professional attorney